Professional Training for the European Audiovisual Industry

 Of 63 programmes, 11 specifically address experienced professionals and 7 address newcomers.
 The proposed training is targeted not only to professions such as producers and screenwriters but also to directors, DoPs, editors, technical professions such as postproduction managers, VFX supervisors, animation artists, and to distributors, marketing & legal experts, and trainers.

 Training as support for project development

-23 programmes of 63 are project based and up to 400 projects are being developed or worked on in the programmes per year.
-85% of companies trained have also applied for development funding,17 showing a positive link between training and development.
-Film projects developed within MEDIA training schemes have better chances to be produced than other projects.
-Training is therefore an advantage, since it enhances quality and contributes to shaping the projects according to international market needs.
+85% of trained companies have also applied for development funding, showing a positive link between training and development.
+Film projects developed within training schemes have better chances to be produced.
+Training is therefore an advantage since it enhances quality and contributes to shaping the projects according to market needs.

 Training and networking: building a European culture

-A training offer relevant to the needs of the industry
+Relevance of training to the needs of the industry

-MEDIA training initiatives have become a label of quality — acceptance is high and increased from 82 to 90%.19 Trainings are practical and highly relevant to current and future industry needs.20 Participants appreciate the quality of the tutors and experts since courses provide access to high-level professionals who are not necessarily accessible in other contexts.
+MEDIA training initiatives have become a label of quality, they are practical and highly relevant to current and future industry needs.
+Participants appreciate the quality of the tutors and high-level experts.

 INTO THE FUTURE: 2014 – 2020